-Overall, companies have adopted 47% of the ESG initiatives and policies listed in the survey.
-This compares with 40% for 2021.
-On a like-for-like basis (i.e. comparing companies surveyed both years), the average score was 45%, an increase of 4%pts versus 2021, highlighting the work that investee businesses have done over the last 12 months to further integrate ESG considerations into their business models.
+Overall, companies have adopted 57% of the ESG initiatives and policies listed in the survey.
+This compares with 50% for 2022 on a like-for-like basis, highlighting the work that investee businesses have done over the last 12 months to further integrate ESG considerations into their business models.